DeepakZunzunkar/maven-pro-jdbc-app-dz/README.md

 	but if you write java DAO class by using jdbc then ur class will become database dependant
 -	In JDBC, if we open a database connection we need to write in try, and if any exceptions occurred catch block will take care about it, and finally used to close the connections.
--	here as a programmer we must close the connection, or we may get a chance to get our of connections message…!
+-	here as a programmer we must close the connection, or we may get a chance to get out of connections message…!
 -	Actually if we didn’t close the connection in the finally block, then jdbc doesn’t responsible to close that connection.
 -	In JDBC we need to write Sql commands in various places, after the program has created if the table structure is modified then the JDBC program doesn’t work, again we need to modify and compile and re-deploy required, which is tedious.